dilippanwar1/docs.influxdata.com/content/influxdb/v1.1/query_language/functions.md

 And that's it!
 We've successfully predicted water levels in Santa Monica between August 28, 2015 at 04:32 and August 28, 2015 at 13:23.

+## Common Issues with Functions

+### Time ranges after now
+TODO

+### Aggregation Functions

+#### Issue 1: Understanding the returned timestamp
+TODO
+Aggregation functions return epoch 0 (`1970-01-01T00:00:00Z`) as the timestamp unless you specify a lower bound on the time range.
+Then they return the lower bound as the timestamp.

+#### Issue 2: Mixing aggregation functions with non-aggregates
+TODO

+#### Issue 3 (maybe): Getting slightly different results
+TODO
+Executing `mean()` on the same set of float64 points may yield slightly different results.
+InfluxDB does not sort points before it applies the function which results in those small discrepancies.

+### Selector Functions
+TODO
+sorts series lexicographically.